panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 type: post
 ---

-Test-driven development (aka TDD) consists of 3 phases: the red, the green and the refactor.
+Test-driven development (aka TDD) consists of 3 phases: the red, the green, and the refactor.

-The transition from green to refactor phase involves generalization of the code under test.
+The transition from green to refactor phase involves the generalization of the code under test.
 Especially if you've been using the [faking technique](https://www.qwan.eu/2021/07/20/tdd-faking-cheating.html) in the green phase.

 The idea of triangulation is to use 2 assertions to drive a safer creation of the generic code.